hixmanshu00/HRMS/README.md

 - **Employee creation**
   - All fields are required.
   - Email must be a valid email address.
-  - Employee ID and email are enforced as unique on the server (400 error if duplicate).
+  - Email is enforced as unique on the server (400 error if duplicate).
+  - Employee ID is generated server-side and guaranteed to be unique.

 - **Attendance**
   - Employee must exist; otherwise a 404 is returned.